rakshitbharat/queuefy/README.md

 TO STOP RUNNING OF QUE, add your preferred command to your `.env` file like so:

 ```
-by Default it will be true
+by Default it will be false
 STOP_QUEUE=true
 ```